chkworks/VL.TheBigBang/README.md

 37. Algorithms

 ## Supporters
-cheheart, brunotti, sunep, michaelias
+cheheart, brunotti, sunep, michaelias, ceeyaa

 Also thanks a lot to Rosi, Matthias, Ilina and Julian for proof-reading!

 ## License